uscensusbureau/SABLE/README.md

 ## Description of Contents

 This repository contains Python programs for converting PDFs to TXT format and for fitting and evaluating classification models that predict whether a PDF contains useful data based on the extracted text.
-Lists of NLTK stop words for multiple languages are provided.
-Foreign accent marks have been removed from characters, and some lists have been modified slightly.
+Example PDFs and their corresponding TXT files are provided.
+This repository also contains lists of NLTK stop words for multiple languages.
+Foreign accent marks have been removed from characters, and some lists have been modified slightly in other ways.

 ## Organization of Files